erciitb/Microcon/README.md

 ---

 ### Speech-to-Text (For Those with a Microphone)
-1. Navigate to the **Team_A folder** in this repository and follow the instructions provided.
+1. Navigate to the **Team_B folder** in this repository and follow the instructions provided.
 2. In this segment, you will implement **speech-to-text** functionality.
 The ESP32 will display a text output when you speak into the microphone.

 ---